 Get your retaliation in first

-Allegedly, it was Willie John McBride many decade ago who, as captain of the Lions about to play against a South African team that played rugby with scant regards for the rules, told them to 'get your retaliation in first' (by the way they did, and it worked).
-The same expression definitely applies to your cyber security arrangements.
+Allegedly, it was Willie John McBride many decades ago who, as captain of the Lions about to play against a South African team that played rugby with scant regards for the rules, told them to 'get your retaliation in first' (by the way they did, and it worked).
+The same expression definitely applies to your cybersecurity arrangements.
 But where does one start?

 ISO/IEC 27001:2013 (commonly called ISO 27001), the international standard for information security itself, is only a starting point.
 While it sets out the requirements for an information security management system (ISMS), it is only one of the ISO 27000 family of standards, which now has more than 35 members and growing.
 These include: